Los Dioses (song)

-"Los Dioses" is a song by Puerto Rican rapper Anuel AA and Puerto Rican singer Ozuna, released in January 21, 2021, a day before the release of their collaborative album of the same name.
+"Los Dioses" is a song by Puerto Rican rapper Anuel AA and Puerto Rican singer Ozuna, released on January 21, 2021, a day before the release of their collaborative album of the same name.
 It was released by Real Hasta la Muerte and Aura Music.

 Music video

 The video of "Los Dioses" was released in Anuel AA's YouTube channel on January 21, the same day the song was released.
 It was filmed in Miami and directed by Fernando Lugo.
 It kicks off with a sample of the theme for professional wrestler John Cena, before transitioning into a melodic trap record as sleek as unreleased Bugatti and Lamborghini from far in the future.